Waboodoo/HTTP-Shortcuts/docs/execution-flow.md

 ## 8. Display Result

 Depending on what options you picked in the *"Response Handling"* section of your shortcut, the response or a pre-defined message will be displayed in this final step, either as a toast, in a dialog window or a fullscreen window.

+## 9. Execute Next Shortcut

+If you called `enqueueShortcut` at any point in the Scripting of your shortcut, that enqueued shortcut will now be executed, possibly after a delay if you specified one.